 By aligning with their mission and vision statement, Microsoft hopes to transform the businesses of their clients through technology infrastructures, data, Artificial Intelligence (AI), business applications, transformation in the workplace and lastly through gaming platforms.
 Microsoft developed applications such as GitHub and Visual Studio to serve as code-editing tools to assist businesses with their programming languages.
 As part of cloud storage initiatives, Azure serves as the brainchild of Artificial Intelligence (AI) with unlimited storage space for businesses to store their data.
 Furthermore, Dynamics 365 and software such as Power BI helps businesses to create an effective workflow system where they are able to receive digital feedback from one device to the other.
 For businesses to adapt to mobility, Microsoft 365 assists businesses to integrate data across multiple devices.
 Lastly, with more consumers in the gaming platform, Microsoft utilised their Game Stack software to produce and deliver high-quality gaming experience for consumers.

 However, great opportunities comes with great responsibility.
-In order for Microsoft to empower their customers, they have to earn and sustain their trusts by developing successful business models where their clients are not over-reliant solely on Microsoft’s technology.
+In order for Microsoft to empower their customers, they have to earn and sustain their trust by developing successful business models where their clients are not over-reliant solely on Microsoft’s technology.
 Hence, Microsoft formed up three pillars namely Privacy, Cybersecurity and responsible AI to achieve maximum customer satisfaction with their services and technologies.
 With Privacy as the main pillar, Microsoft defined their principles clearly by working with the government bodies such as the European Union’s General Data Protection Regulation (GDPR) to ensure that they manage their client’s database responsibly.
 Furthermore, to ensure that the data is stored safely, Microsoft focused on cybersecurity by offering end-to-end security.
 Microsoft collaborated with government entities to counter cybersecurity threats and ensure their platforms are safe and secured.
 Lastly, by building a responsible AI through humanitarian and cultural initiatives, Microsoft hopes to address the ongoing concerns pertaining to the society by targeting on facial recognition technology as all sectors in the industry will have to play a huge role in implementing such complex technology.

 In the hopes of fostering a sustainable future apart from the three main pillars imposed, Microsoft worked closely with their Regulatory and Public Policy Committee to tackle challenges on climate change by introducing digital transformations and reducing carbon footprints.
 As such, Microsoft have worked extensively with government entities and other organisations through their operations and technological investments to promote environmental and corporate social responsibility.
 One such example involves using renewable energy with zero-waste operations in Microsoft’s datacentres.